camin-mccluskey/digital-garden/content/main-things.md

 Allowing your focus to be stolen by the hard, rather than the important, is doubly pernicious.
 Unimportant hard problems, in contrast with simply unimportant problems, take a long time to solve and look (all the way until they are solved) like they must be important as a result.

 If you find yourself gravitating towards the hardest problems you face, take a second to ask if solving this problem would actually matter to your eventual outcome.

-(todo: there’s maybe something in the idea that hard often equals interesting for ambitious people, which biases them in this direction)

 ##  3. It’s often the thing that nags at you